esa/pykep/doc/sphinx/documentation/trajopt.rst

     This class represents a rendezvous mission to Mercury modelled as an MGA-1DSM transfer.
 The selected fly-by sequence, E-VVMeMeMe-Me, and other parameters are inspired to the Messenger mission.
-We have only omitted the first Earth fly-by that was used to correct for launcher performances, since we here do not make use of a luncher model.
+We have only omitted the first Earth fly-by that was used to correct for launcher performances, since we here do not make use of a launcher model.
     As far as chemical propelled interplanetary trajectories go, this particular one is particularly complex and difficult to design.
 The time of flights among successive Mercury fly-bys allow for multiple rvolutions and resonances, making optimization techniques struggle to find the correct combination.